-This summer, Simian International will launch their new scaffolding e-learning site.
-The site will provide expert online scaffolding courses, aimed at improving the skill sets of scaffolding workers in overseas developing countries We spent some time with Simian’s Overseas Operations Director, Ian Fyall, to find out more about the new site and who it will benefit.
+Simian International will soon be launching their new scaffolding e-learning site.
+The site will provide expert online scaffolding courses, aimed at improving the skill sets of scaffolding workers in overseas developing countries.
+We spent some time with Simian’s Overseas Operations Director, Ian Fyall, to find out more about the new site and who it will benefit.

 Can you give a brief overview of what the e-learning site is?

 The e-learning site is a place for those in the scaffolding industry, anywhere in the world, to receive expert online training on scaffolding best practice.
 It will offer a number of modules for trainees to choose from, taking them through tutorials, animations on each subject, mock exams and a final exam, after which they will receive a certificate to prove that they have completed and passed their module.

 What was your inspiration behind creating the e-learning site and where did the idea come from?

 The idea for the e-learning site began when I was approached a number of times through our social media channels by people wanting Simian to bring training courses to their country.
 As the logistics of doing courses in many different countries was extremely complicated, we worked on a solution that would make our courses accessible worldwide.
 My work has taken me to many large-scale worldwide projects where people often have to pause work on a job to do scaffold induction training.
 If there are 3,000 people working on a project, this involves a lot of downtime and can become very costly.

 We wanted to be able to bring our training courses to the people and make a real difference to the skills and careers of trainees, as well as the scaffolding industry as a whole.
 Our e-learning came about from the idea that we wanted to provide training for multiple groups of people at one time, ensuring that they received our expert guidance and training no matter the location or time zone.
 Our aim is to inspire people to learn and save lives across the globe.

 Who do you feel will benefit from the e-learning site?